 - provide legal aid in the most effective, economic and efficient manner

-- provide improved access to justice and legal remedies
+- provide to the community improved access to justice and legal remedies

-- pursue innovative means of providing legal aid to minimise the need for individual legal services in the community.
+- pursue innovative means of providing legal aid directed at minimising the need for individual legal services in the community

 We are funded by the Commonwealth and Victorian governments but operate independently of government.
-The Annual report 2014–15 details our finances, including our income and expenditure.
+Our details our finances, including our income and expenditure.
+Read also our for details on our first six months of operations for the financial year.